NB1355/PP2-Test-Generator/README.md

 <br/><br/>

-# Open Topics
+# To-Do List

-1. Indexing the readme file
+1. OPT Indexing the readme file
-2. Resolve the 'interest-cohort' warning in the Lighthouse performance report
+2. FIX Resolve the 'interest-cohort' warning in the Lighthouse performance report
-3. Check if the js code needs to be changed
+3. OPT Refactor the js code needs, using DOM to fix the undefined/unused variables detected by jshint
+4. OPT Remove double click on btn-show
+5. FIX *Incorrect Answer: -1* on load

 <br/><br/>

 # Credits